 Working On openstates.org¶

-openstates.org is the public-facing result of all the scraping we do.
+openstates.org is the public-facing result of all the work we do.
 The site is built in Django and includes the web frontend and API.

 Fork and clone the openstates.org repository:

 Visit https://github.com/openstates/openstates.org and click the ‘Fork’ button.

 Clone your fork using your tool of choice or the command line:$ git clone [email protected]:yourname/openstates.org.git Cloning into 'openstates.org'...

 And remember to install pre-commit:$ pre-commit install pre-commit installed at .git/hooks/pre-commit

 Whether you’re aiming to work on openstates.org or just want to import scraped data, you’ll need postgres server running in your docker environment.